ksc-fe/kpc/docs/getting-started.en-US.md

 ## Multi-file css built version

-When your progrect is built with webpack, you can use multi-file css built version of kpc, which can be imported on demand instead of a single file.
+When your project is built with webpack, you can use multi-file css built version of kpc, which can be imported on demand instead of a single file.
 The css and font files need to be imported by `css-loader & style-loader` and `file-loader`.

-> The files of this files are placed under `@css` folder.
+> The files of this version are placed under `@css` folder.
 The name of this folder means that all
 > the style `stylus` files are compiled to `css` files, not just the directory where css files are placed.
 > ES6 grammar `js` and `vdt` files are compiled as ES5 grammar `js` files, so you don't need `babel-loader`
 > and `vdt-loader` to deal with them, only just need `css-loader` and `style-loader` to deal with
 > `css` files.
 Need `file-loader` to deal with font files of course.